NC State Extension Publications

 Skip to Total Sod Sales

-The total sod sales for the 15 operations that reported data ranged from $87,000 to $6.2 million.
-The average sod sales were $2.136 million (a 30% increase from the previous year’s values).
-Total sod sales reported were $32,034,655.
-Eighty-three percent of the producers indicated their sales increased in 2022, 13% decreased, and 4% reported that sales remained the same.
+For the 18 respondents that provided data, the total sod sales for 2023 ranged from $12,000 to $6.8 million.
+The average sod sales were $2 million (a 6% decrease from 2022).
+Reported sod sales totaled $36,032,585.
+Sixty-four percent of the respondents indicated that their sales increased in 2023; 12% reported a decrease; and 24% reported that sales remained the same.
+This is a weaker outlook on sales compared to 2023 reports.

 Summary